-Statements that are not historical facts contained or incorporated by reference into this Quarterly Report on Form 10-Q are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 as amended (the "Exchange Act").
+Statements that are not historical facts contained or incorporated by reference into this Quarterly Report on Form 10-Q are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Forward-looking statements involve risks and uncertainties that could cause actual results to differ from projected results.
-The words "anticipate," "believe," "estimate," "expect," "plan," "intend" and similar expressions, as they relate to us, are intended to identify forward-looking statements.
-Forward-looking statements include statements relating to, among other things:
+The words "anticipate," "goal," "seek," "project," "strategy," "future," "likely," "may," "should," "will," "believe," "estimate," "expect," "plan," "intend" and similar expressions and references to future periods, as they relate to us, are intended to identify forward-looking statements.
+Forward-looking statements include, among others, statements we make regarding:

-- the impact of housing and economic cycles on the number of connections we can serve with our water; - the number of new water connections needed to recover the costs of our Rangeview Water Supply and Arkansas River water assets; - recoverability of the costs of our Paradise Water Supply assets; - increases in future water tap fees; - the amount of the "Tap Participation Fee" liability; - the existence and likelihood of a default by "HP A&M" on its promissory notes; - · the sufficiency of our working capital and financing sources to fund our operations; - intent not to hold marketable securities until maturity; - impairments in carrying amounts of long-lived assets; - changes in unrecognized tax positions;

-- forfeitures of option grants and vesting of non-vested options; - · the impact of new accounting pronouncements; and - the effectiveness of our disclosure controls and procedures and our internal controls over financial reporting.
+- · the impact of housing and economic cycles on the number of connections we can serve with our water; - · the number of new water connections needed to recover the costs of our Rangeview Water Supply and Arkansas River water assets; - recoverability of the costs of our Paradise Water Supply assets; - increases in future water tap fees; - the amount of the "Tap Participation Fee" liability; - the existence and likelihood of a default by "HP A&M" on its promissory notes; - the sufficiency of our working capital and financing sources to fund our operations; - intent not to hold marketable securities until maturity; - impairments in carrying amounts of long-lived assets; - changes in unrecognized tax positions; - forfeitures of option grants and vesting of non-vested options; - · the impact of new accounting pronouncements; and - the effectiveness of our disclosure controls and procedures and our internal controls over financial reporting.

 Forward-looking statements reflect our current views with respect to future events and are subject to certain risks, uncertainties and assumptions.
 We are not able to predict all factors that may affect future results.
 We cannot assure you that any of our expectations will be realized.
 Our actual results could differ materially from those discussed in or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from those contemplated by such forward-looking statements include, without limitation: the risk factors discussed in Part I, Item 1A of our most recent Annual Report on Form 10-K; the timing of new home construction and other development in the areas where we may sell our water, which in turn may be impacted by credit availability; population growth; employment rates; general economic conditions; the market price of water; changes in customer consumption patterns; changes in applicable statutory and regulatory requirements; changes in governmental policies and procedures; uncertainties in the estimation of costs of delivery of water and financial resources of our competitors; our ability to find and retain skilled personnel; climatic and weather conditions, including flood, droughts and freezing conditions; labor relations; availability and cost of labor, material and equipment; delays in anticipated permit and construction dates; environmental risks and regulations; our ability to raise capital; our ability to regotiate contracts with new customers; uncertainties in our press releases, public statements and documents filed or furnished with the Securities and Exchange Commission ("SEC").
-We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
-All forward-looking statements are expressly qualified by these cautionary
+Factors that may cause actual results to differ materially from those contemplated by such forward-looking statements include, without limitation: the risk factors discussed in Part I, Item 1A of our most recent Annual Report on Form 10-K; the timing of new home construction and other development in the areas where we may sell our water, which in turn may be impacted by credit availability; population growth; employment rates; general economic conditions; the market price of water; changes in customer consumption patterns; changes in applicable statutory and regulatory requirements; changes in governmental policies and procedures; uncertainties in the estimation of water available under decrees; uncertainties in the estimation of costs of delivery of water and treatment of wastewater; uncertainties in the estimation of the service life of our systems; uncertainties in the estimation of costs of construction projects; the strength and financial resources of our competitors; our ability to find and retain skilled personnel; climatic and weather conditions, including floods, droughts and freezing conditions; labor relations; availability and cost of labor, material and equipment; delays in anticipated permit and construction dates; environmental risks and regulations; our ability to raise capital; our ability to negotiate contracts with new customers; uncertainties in water court rulings; adverse rulings in our pending lawsuit against the Land Board; defaults by HP A&M on its promissory notes; and other factors discussed from time to time in our press releases, public statements and documents filed or furnished with the